learn-co-curriculum/the-learn-ide-getting-set-up-ghe-compat/README.md

 <div class="readme-content-test--hide-when-active">

-  Nice!
-You’re all connected with GitHub.
-Now, it’s time to start using the “Learn IDE” – short for Integrated Development Environment – that we mentioned in the last lesson.
+  It’s time to start using the “Learn IDE” – short for Integrated Development Environment – that we mentioned in the last lesson.
 Follow the instructions below to download the IDE.

   <br>
   <br>